toggledbits/ezmqtt/README.md

     image: toggledbits/ezmqtt:latest-generic-amd64

     restart: "on-failure"

     volumes:
+      - /etc/localtime:/etc/localtime:ro
       # DO change the /home/username/ezmqtt below to the directory you created for
-        # your local data; DO NOT change the /var/ezmqtt part
+      # your local configuration and data; DO NOT change the /var/ezmqtt part.
       - /home/username/ezmqtt:/var/ezmqtt
-      - /etc/localtime:/etc/localtime:ro
     tmpfs: /tmp
 ```